Ximi1970/systray-x/README.md

 ###### GNOME

-Please select the `Ubuntu on Xorg` session when loging in on 21.04.
+Please select the `Ubuntu on Xorg` session when loging in on 21.04 and up.
 The `Ubuntu` (Wayland) session will not work.

 ```bash
 sudo apt install systray-x-gnome